adamclayd/angular-bootstrap-5/README.md

 var module = angular.module('app', ['ngBootstrap5']);
 ```

+You may want to include ngAnimate too because there are a few modules that can use it as opposed to the animation functionality
+thats comes with AngularJS.

 ## Collapse

 The `bs5-collapse` attribute is a boolean to determine if the collapse is collapsed or not.
 Set to `true` to hide the collapse.